gnieark/DomoGnieark/README.md

 A WEB UI and an API to manage some home automation equipment.
 Work in progress.

 # Installation
-In order to test, or to participate to dev because, it's not working yet.
+(to test, or to contribute because, it's not working yet.)

-* All requests are computed by public/index.php See the sample doc/nginxSample.conf (The same as a symphony framework one)
+* All requests are computed by public/index.php .
+Look at the sample doc/nginxSample.conf (The same as a symphony framework one)
-* file config/config.php must contain database settings
+* The file config/config.php must contain database settings
 ```php
 <?php
 return (object) array(